-First, the current approach to bargaining in the hospital sector in Ontario, as codified in HLDAA, is not conducive to either interest based bargaining, or creative problem solving.
+First, the current approach to bargaining in the hospital sector in Ontario, as codified in HLDAA, is not conducive to either interest-based bargaining, or creative problem solving.
 It encourages the parties to 'hide' their true interests, and is inherently conservative.
 While progress can be made, and while properly motivated parties can learn to work together more constructively, the legislative scheme as it currently exists encourages the opposite behaviour.

 Second, the right to strike is illusory at best and probably gives greater 'negotiating power' to employers because only relatively few employees can be permitted to actually exercise the right.
-In my view, providing Health Care Workers with the right to strike is neither practical nor of benefit to them.
+In my view, providing Healthcare Workers with the right to strike is neither practical nor of benefit to them.

 Third, consultative, collaborative approaches can work, but they must be carefully designed, with skilful and experienced facilitation, and proper training for the participants.
 The key players, including Government, must have some representation, and yet the 'committees' cannot be so large as to stifle forthright participation from the members.
 Trust is the key ingredient to success, and successive Governments must recognize the importance of continuing, progressive dialogue.
 Agreements made, must be agreements kept.
-That means that the newly elected government has to respect agreements made with a predecessor if the process has any real chance of continued success.
+That means that a newly elected government has to respect agreements made with a predecessor if the process has any real chance of continued success.
+With some exceptions, that has been the pattern with the Physician Services Committee after the initial dispute of 1996, and I would argue, that has contributed to the success of this initiative.

 Designing a system that meets these criteria will not be easy.
 Perhaps 'informal' arrangements such as those instituted by Education Minister Gerrard Kennedy should preclude any attempt to codify a new system.
-The approaches instituted in the Albertyn award are a step in the right direction, but more is needed.
+Lessons can be learned from the Physician Services Committee, and its various sub-committees that now have more than a twelve-year track record.
+The recent approaches instituted in the Albertyn award are a step in the right direction, but more is needed, and urgently so.